 - People read them.
-86% of consumers across all age groups read reviews for local businesses, while 95% of millennials (people aged 18-34) do the same, and 91% of millennials trust online reviews as much as they trust personal recommendations.
+86% of consumers across all age groups read reviews for local businesses, while 95% of millennials (people aged 18-34) do the same.
+A whopping 91% of millennials trust online reviews as much as they trust personal recommendations.

-- People base their decisions around them.
-There are all sorts of studies that demonstrate the influence of online reviews, including: 72% of consumers don’t take action before they read a few reviews; 70% of consumers need to read at least 4 reviews before they can trust a business; only 6% of consumers don’t trust online reviews at all.
-Let that sink in.
+- People base their buying decisions around them.
+There are all sorts of studies that demonstrate the influence of online reviews.
+For example, 72% of consumers don’t take action before they read a few reviews; 70% of consumers need to read at least 4 reviews before they can trust a business; only 6% of consumers don’t trust online reviews at all.
+Let those stats sink in.

-Now that you understand how important online reviews are, it’s time for you to look at getting negative reviews in a different light.
+Now that you understand how important online reviews are, it’s time to look start looking at negative reviews in a different light.

 There’s actually a silver lining to receiving negative reviews.
 Here are some of the benefits:

-- Shows how you handle conflict (based on how you respond to the negative ones)
+- They show how you handle conflict based on how you respond to unhappy customers

 Just think of some of your own recent experiences with searching for products and services online.
-When you discover a business with only good reviews, you might assume that many of these are fake, or were written by family and friends, or that negative reviews were censored.
+When you discover a business with only good reviews, you might assume that many of these are fake, were written by family and friends, or that negative reviews were censored.
 It can make even the most outstanding business lose credibility in the eyes of potential customers.

 - Don’t come across as defensive or aggressive, even though you may feel that way

 - Don’t fail to address the issues brought up by the customer